Universal541/brianreymore/src/content/essays/the-man-who-never-swore-and-the-bastard-who-saved-your-life.md

 They are the people who show up.

-Not because they are saints.
+Not because they're saints.

-Not because they are perfect.
+Not because they're perfect.

 Because they understand responsibility.